Murder of Pamela Werner: Conclusion

 Despite Fitzmaurice's precautions, the newspapers were able to obtain details of the autopsy report and published them the next day.
 The details of the mutilation scandalized readers and made the foreign population even more fearful.
 It also made it more unlikely that the investigation would be able to find a suspect since the details of the killing were now widely known, and Han began to express doubt that the killer or killers would ever be found.

-The Chinese New Year of 1937 was raucously celebrated in Peking by Chinese and foreigners alike; many believed this might be the last such holiday for them and the city.
-After nothing turned up or happened that might have shed new light on Pamela's killing, Dennis returned to Tientsin to attend to pressing matters there, and Han moved on to other cases as well.
-The Japanese provocations were becoming increasingly bold, with tanks being driven through the city and Zeros flown overhead at low altitudes as part of what the Japanese generals still claimed was routine military maneuvering even as they steadily increased their presence outside Peking.
+The Chinese New Year of 1937 was raucously celebrated in Beijing by Chinese and foreigners alike; many believed this might be the last such holiday for them and the city.
+After nothing turned up or happened that might have shed new light on Pamela's killing, Dennis returned to Tianjin to attend to pressing matters there, and Han moved on to other cases as well.
+The Japanese provocations were becoming increasingly bold, with tanks being driven through the city and Zeros flown overhead at low altitudes as part of what the Japanese generals still claimed was routine military manoeuvring even as they steadily increased their presence outside Beijing.

 At the end of June, Fitzmaurice officially concluded the investigation into Pamela's death.
 By then the news had long vanished from the newspapers; a few freelance reporters attended in the hope of getting a short story.
 Pamela, Fitzmaurice said, had been murdered by person or persons unknown, possibly Chinese.

 After the announcement, Fitzmaurice boarded a ship to return to England for his customary long summer holiday.
-Two weeks afterwards, the Marco Polo Bridge Incident south of Peking finally led to war; the Japanese took Peking and Tientsin by the end of July.
+Two weeks afterwards, the Marco Polo Bridge Incident south of Beijing finally led to war; the Japanese took Beijing and Tianjin by the end of July.
 Fitzmaurice retired rather than return.